We have the great privilege of working with partners who are dedicated to

-Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are taking a participatory and developmental approach to prepare a new intervention for rigorous evaluation.
-Evaluation activities are conducted in close partnership with an implementation team and statewide advisory team.
-Major deliverables include an evaluability assessment, readiness assessment, usability assessment, implementation evaluation and continuous quality improvement (CQI).
-We have also developed a rigorous outcome evaluation using a Type 1 hybrid effectiveness-implementation design using a cluster randomized control trial to examine community-level and child/family-level outcomes.
+Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are taking a participatory and developmental approach to helping Ohio prepare a new intervention for rigorous evaluation.
+Evaluation activities are being conducted in close partnership with an implementation team and statewide advisory team.
+Major deliverables include an evaluability assessment, community mapping, usability assessment, implementation evaluation, and a continuous quality improvement (CQI) infrastructure using human-centered design principles.
+We have also developed a rigorous outcome evaluation using a Type 1 hybrid effectiveness-implementation cluster randomized controlled trial to examine community, child, and family outcomes.

 Building Evidence about SAFE and Safe@Home

-Funded by ACTION for Child Protection, we are working closely to model developers to build research evidence about program models that were developed with strong theoretical foundations and practice wisdom that have been widely implemented across the United States.
-We are supporting the development of a standardized assessment of Caregiver Protective Capacities and Caregiver Stages of Change.
-We are also conducting a rigorous quasi-experimental study to examine the impact of Safe@Home on out-of-home placement and time to reunification in Clark County (Las Vegas), Nevada.
+Funded by ACTION for Child Protection, we are working closely with model developers to build research evidence about program models that were developed with strong theoretical foundations and practice wisdom that have been widely implemented across the United States.
+We are supporting the development of a standardized assessment of Caregiver Protective Capacities and Caregiver Stages of Change, and we recently completed a rigorous retrospective, quasi-experimental study examining the impact of Safe@Home on out-of-home placement and time to reunification in Clark County (Las Vegas), Nevada.

 Supporting Implementation-Informed Replication of the Wee Cuddle and Grow Model

 Funded by the Kennedy Krieger Fund and Weinberg Foundation, we provided consultation in implementation science to support the implementation and evaluation of the Wee Cuddle & Grow model in Early Head Start.
 We partnered with model developers at PACT: Helping Children with Special Needs to develop a replication toolkit with implementation support tools to support exploration, preparation, implementation, and evaluation.